 Historic Scotland had helpfully left a torch in a box so I grabbed it and switched it on.
 It emitted about as much light as a dead firefly!
 The low, narrow corridor into the tomb was pitch black.
 Mr G confirmed that under no circumstance would he be crawling inside.
 The cowardly wee dug, who would normally follow his Mum off a cliff, feigned interest in a fascinating patch of grass.
 It seemed I would be the only one playing Indiana Jones that afternoon.

 Outside, and no longer able to hear my heart thundering in my ears I read the information board next to the tomb.
 When it was discovered there were 8 sets of human remains inside, together with the skulls of 24 wee dugs!
 Yikes – no wonder this was one adventure too many for the four-legged explorer.

 A short distance from the tomb were modern sculptures, made from piles of rock.
 We snapped some photos, then stood admiring the view of Orkney stretching out below us.

 Our next stop was the Ness of Brodgar to see the impressive standing stones there.
-The first ones we came to were the gigantic 5,000-year-old Stones of Stenness, some of which tower up to 6 meters in height.
+The first ones we came to were the gigantic 5,000-year-old Stones of Stenness.
+Some of them towered up to 6 meters in height.
 Once part of a circle of 12 stones, only 4 remain upright today.
 I found them quite foreboding due to their overwhelming height.

 Close to the Stones of Stenness stands the huge Ring of Brodgar Stone Circle and Henge which dates to the 3rd millennium B.C.
 The site contains prehistoric burial mounds and a circle of 34 stones.
 It’s thought 60 stones once stood in the circle.
 Their true purpose is lost in time, but it’s reasonable to believe this was once a significant ceremonial site.